Yu Yu Hakusho Makyō Tōitsusen

-(Yu Yu Hakusho: Battle To Unite The Demon Plane) is a 1994 fighting game developed by Treasure and published by Sega for the Mega Drive.
+is a 1994 fighting game developed by Treasure and published by Sega for the Mega Drive.
 It is based on the manga series Yu Yu Hakusho by Yoshihiro Togashi.
 The plot follows the protagonist Yusuke Urameshi, who is tasked by the ruler of the afterlife with solving detective-style cases involving both humans and demons threatening the living world.
 The story begins to focus heavily on martial arts battles as it progresses.

 The game features 11 playable characters from the manga and traditional 2D fighting gameplay.
 Opponents compete in rounds, attempting to deplete each other's health by utilizing short and long-range attacks and special combos.
 It also integrates other mechanics, such as allowing up to four players to compete simultaneously and letting fighters alternate between horizontal planes in the foreground and background.
 A number of multiplayer options are available that include battle royales, tag team matches, and tournament modes.

 Makyō Tōitsusen was produced at the height of a global fighting game boom for home consoles in the early 1990s, brought on by hits like Street Fighter II.
 After the company made its debut on the system with Gunstar Heroes, Treasure began development on Makyō Tōitsusen as one of a quartet of Mega Drive games to be published by Sega.
 Unlike the rest of these titles, Makyō Tōitsusen was never localized in North America or Europe.
 The game's only other official release was in Brazil via Tectoy in 1999 where it was titled Yu Yu Hakusho: Sunset Fighters.
 The game did not receive any form of re-release until its inclusion on the Japanese Sega Mega Drive Mini in 2019.
 Despite its limited availability, the game has been assessed by several publications outside those two regions and enjoyed a mostly positive response from critics.
 The gameplay and four-player options were praised by many reviewers, several of which have even considered it among the best fighting games of the 16-bit generation, although its graphics and sound received criticism.